aoloe/scribus-manual-tables/NOTES.md

 _Scribus 1.5.2_ Hintergrundfarbe Blau, einzelne Zellen eingefärbt, jede einzelne Zelle und die gesamte Tabelle mit Rahmenlinie 0 pt und Farbe none versehen - außer die Zellen in Spalte 2, die rechts und links einen schwarzen Rahmen mit 3 pt bekamen.

 ## Authors: draft by laser and ale

+## Tables in Scribus: The short version

+The standard hint: don't do table in Scribus:

+- Tables are not a good way to provide information: try to avoid them (charts are way better!).
+- Tabulators often produce a nicer (and simpler to read) layout.
+- And if you really think you need a table, create it in libre office and import it as png, pdf, or svg (depending on the table and the scribus version).

+The best formats for importing tables (and charts) are:

+- PNG, it works with every version of scribus and office. you're importing a bitmap, of course, but it most cases it's good enough. just make sure, that the PNG is at the right size.
+  - SVG: can work in both 1.4 and 1.6 and you get vectors. but you have to make sure that all features in the SVG are suported by scribus. and the text will be converted to paths.
+    - PDF: can be imported as bitmap in 1.4 and and as bitmap, vector in an image frame (with limitations) and as vector (with text converted to paths.

+You can use any image format that is supported by for export from office and for import in scribus, but those are probably the best options.